Ontario Health Teams

 - Patient Dashboard: creates customized “landing page” according to most-used modules based on workflow

-- Patient Search: conducted by HCN, Name, MRN with multiple sorting options available
+- Patient Search: conducted by Health Card Number (HCN), Name, Medical Record Number (MRN) with multiple sorting options available

 - Patient Visits Timeline: provides interactive historical and future scheduled outpatient visits

 - Worklist: available to all users to create their own patient lists to streamline accessing data

 - Other repositories like the Digital Health Immunization Repository (DHIR), as well as other otherwise disparate health information systems used across the continuum of care, can be connected using ClinicalConnect

 to truly provide a ‘one-stop-shop’ for managing patients’ healthcare from within a single system

 - ClinicalConnect launches from various information systems including certain primary care EMRs, PointClickCare (used in LTCHs), and supports provincial Single Sign-On Standards including ONE ID